TL;DR Answer Box

 How to Measure Progress

-- Savings rate: aim for 20% of gross income.
+- Savings rate: aim for 20% of gross income (many high earners target higher).

-- Net worth growth: track quarterly; target > inflation.
+- Net worth growth: track quarterly; target above inflation over time.

 - Life satisfaction: target 7/10 or higher.

-Avoid traps: lifestyle creep, over-diversifying your time, and headline-chasing.
+Avoid the common traps: lifestyle creep, over-diversifying your time, and headline-chasing.
 Consistency beats intensity.

 Key Takeaways